Skip to content

 Visualization

-In this section, we'll explore the different ways to visualize field data from MICRESS binary files using MicPy.
+In this section, we'll explore the different ways to visualize field data from MICRESS binary files using MicPy's built-in plotting capabilities based on the Matplotlib library.

 Built-In Visualization

 MicPy provides a built-in method to visualize 2D slices of Field objects.
-The bin.plot() method expects a Field object as input and returns a Matplotlib Figure and Axes object.
+The plot() method returns a Matplotlib Figure, Axes and Colorbar objects.

-# Plot the last field in the series
+# Plot the field using the default settings

 The plot() method also accepts optional arguments axis and index.
 The axis argument specifies the axis along which the slice is taken, and can be one of the following: x, y, or z.
 The index argument specifies the slice index, and has to be an integer.